IsmailMarmoush/sunstreet/README.md

 6. **Github API** ---  Since contents compiled on the fly this made it possible to also load any document found on github, such as projects' README.md, examples are in demo version.
 7. **Disqus** --- Disqus comments plugin, wish SPA hash support.
 8. **Analytics** --- Google Analytics with SPA hash support.
+9. **Gradient** Option to add a gradient layer over the header image of any post or page, so that we can add title over the header image.

 ### Development Features
 1. **Architecture** ---  We try to follow 12Factor app guidlines.